Artwork by Woodrow Phoenix, created for the PicturesMeanBusiness.com website, designed and built by Soni Speight

 5. It's important to find a few people I can trust.
 I'm lucky to have some colleagues that I can talk with and work through problems.
 They come at issues from a different angle to me, with different backgrounds, and with different vested interests.
 They're not afraid to tell me when they think I'm wrong, ask me to examine my motives, or explain how something that sounds good to illustrators will be offensive to writers or publishers.
 I'm incredibly grateful to these people, they've kept me from making some much bigger mistakes that could have thrown the whole campaign into terrible disrepute.
 I feel safe that they're not going to gossip about what I've said, and they know to trust me, too.

 I've learned to be cautious of those who seem very vocally on-side with the campaign.
-Early on, I would assume they would be the most interested in tweaking their systems to help credit illustrators.
-But because they see themselves as being The Best, any criticism, even if gentle and private, can be taken as an assault to how they perceive themselves, their identity.
-The backlash directed at me can be much more harsh and personal, to deflect attention away from the illustrator issue and to scare me.
-Sometimes it's the companies who haven't been particularly vocal in support whose staff see why it's in the interest of their company to do a better job of crediting illustrators, and who take quiet but pragmatic action to improve things, without fuss.
+Early on, I assumed they would be the most interested in tweaking their systems to help credit illustrators.
+But because they see themselves generally as being The Best - holding the moral high ground - any criticism, even if gentle and private, can be taken as an assault to how they perceive themselves, their identity.
+The backlash directed at me can be much more harsh and personal, to deflect attention away from the illustrator issue, and to scare me.
+Sometimes it's the companies who haven't been particularly vocal in support whose staff see why it's in the interest of their company to do a better job of crediting illustrators; they take quiet but pragmatic action to improve things, without fuss.
 That came as a surprise to me.
 I became more cautious and carefully formal in my communications with people who seemed, on the surface, to value informal communication.
 I remind myself that there's no such thing as a completely private social media direct message.
 I need to imagine any message being read and used by someone who would love to discredit me and the campaign.
 These people will try to read messages in the worst possible light and I won't be given a real chance to explain myself.

 6. I need to avoid mission creep.
 I didn't even know the term 'mission creep' until one of my trusted colleagues explained it to me.
 It's when I start out with one objective but then begin to add on others, which overcomplicates things and makes me lose sight of my original aim.
 Trusted colleagues were able to show me added-on things that would make writers and publishers want nothing to do with the campaign.
 And they helped me realised that if we kept the capaign focused purely on credit, and stayed consistent, we could show writers that this could help them, too, and keep them on side; they could trust us not to go on to do something harmful to them.
 Credit is a manageable, achievable, low-cost goal where everyone wins.
 We're not there yet, but we're doing better than we were a few years ago.